-If one or more placebo tablets of Zovia are missed, the Zovia schedule should be resumed on the eighth day after the last light yellow tablet was taken.
-Omission of placebo tablets in the 28 tablet courses does not increase the possibility of conception provided that this schedule is followed.
+If one or more placebo tablets of Zovia 1/35 are missed, the schedule should be resumed on the eighth day after the last pale pink colored tablet was taken.
+Omission of placebo tablets in the 28-tablet courses does not increase the possibility of conception provided that this schedule is followed.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.

 More about Zovia 1 / 35E (ethinyl estradiol / ethynodiol)